bd2kccd/bd2kccd.github.io/docs_src/causal-cmd.md

 java -jar causal-cmd-6.0.1-jar-with-dependencies.jar --algorithm fgsc --data Retention.txt
 ```

 Note that the filename causal-cmd-x.x.x-jar-with-dependencies.jar should match the version you have downloaded.
-The program will output the results of the FGS search procedure as a text file (in this example to output).
+The program will output the results of the FGES search procedure as a text file (in this example to output).
 The beginning of the file contains the algorithm parameters used in the search.

 Inspect the output which should show a graph with the following edges.